dgutt17/Video_Games/README.md

 # Video_Games

+Starting Frogger Game:
+ 1) Download the frogger.js file and the frogger.html file.
+ 2) Open the frogger.html file.

 Frogger Rules:
  1) Player scores by reaching the top boundary of the game play area.
-  a) The game play area is bounded by heavy black lines.
+The game play area is bounded by heavy black lines.
  2) Player loses a life if the green box is hit by the other boxes.
  3) If the player receives 10 points, the player has won and the game will be reset.
  4) If the player loses all three of his or her lives, then the player loses and the game will be reset.